Update your information

 Student information and public records

 Some of your student information is a matter of public record.
 If it is public record, it is available to anyone who makes a request for public records.
-For example, your name and college are public records according to policy.

 To understand what information is public, refer to the Board of Regents Student Education Records policy.